Posts in category "rants"

 I noticed on the new scan of Ascent that it picked up even the subtlest creases on the paper, but it can be retouched — as long as all the shades are there (and they pretty much are!) it's good.

-I don't really need the transparency unit so much, but 25 Euro difference wasn't a big deal so it's nice to have that option in case I decide to go camera obscura again.
+I don't really need the transparency unit so much, but 25 Euro difference wasn't a big deal, so it's nice to have that option in case I decide to have fun with my vintage film cameras again.

 Canon LiDE models were out of the question because of the CIS sensor which is pretty much useless for anything that's not completely flat.
 Forget about mixed media/collage, warped watercolor paper, paper that has been folded and such.